Doug Henning Was The Magic Rainbow Unicorn Of Magic

 NBC Came Calling

 The success of Henning’s The Magic Show on Broadway caught the attention of the producers at NBC.
-They invited Henning to perform in his own television special which was called Doug Henning’s World of Magic.
-The 1975 TV special was an enormous hit and attracted more than 50 million viewers.
+They invited Henning to perform in his own television special, called Doug Henning’s World of Magic.
+The 1975 TV special, hosted by Bill Cosby, was an enormous hit and attracted more than 50 million viewers.
 Henning even gave a nod to Harry Houdini, the most famous magician in history, by recreating Houdini’s famous water torture escape trick.
-The live television audience was mesmerized by the young, hippie-looking Henning and his impressive bag of tricks.
+The live television audience was mesmerized by the young, hippie-ish Henning and his impressive bag of tricks.

 More TV Specials Followed

-So successful was Doug Henning’s World of Magic that the groovy magician went on to present seven more TV specials.
-From 1975 to 1982, Doug Henning’s World of Magic was an annual television event.
+So successful was Doug Henning’s World of Magic that the magician went on to present seven more TV specials.
+From 1975 to 1982, Doug Henning’s World of Magic was an annual television event, and it was much more than a magic show.
+It was a full-service entertainment extravaganza, with guests that included Michael Landon, Glen Campbell, Joey Heatherton, Sandy Duncan and Marie Osmond.
 Henning earned an Emmy Award for his television work.
 He also guest starred on a number of other shows, including The Muppet Show.

-In the early 1980's, Henning created another Broadway stage show, Merlin, which created a sensation with its high-energy music, flashy costumes, and mind-blowing illusions.
-Merlin earned Henning five additional Tony Award nominations.
+In the early 1980s, Henning created another Broadway stage show, Merlin, which created a sensation with its high-energy music, flashy costumes, and mind-blowing illusions.
+Merlin earned Henning five Tony Award nominations.

 Henning Single-Handedly Modernized Magic

 Magic historians point to Doug Henning as the one person solely responsible for changing the face of magic in the entertainment business.
-Before Henning, magicians were serious and sophisticated…and almost always wore tuxedoes.
-Henning, on the other hand, opted to wear groovy, sparkly, spandex jumpsuits.
-He wore his hair long and sported an impressive mustache, both of which gave him a new-age, hippie appearance.
+Before Henning, magicians were serious, dark, and sophisticated… and almost always wore tuxedoes.
+Henning, on the other hand, opted to wear sparkly spandex jumpsuits.
+He wore his hair long and sported an impressive mustache, both of which made him look more like a member of Styx than solemn guardian of ancient secrets.
 Henning made magic relatable to the new generation of fans by adding current music and dance to his stage show.
 His performances were a flashy, upbeat, groovy experience.

 Henning Retired from Magic